Viper7033/Spotify-Clone/README.md

-# Spotify_clone
+# Spotify-clone
-This is the clone of user interface of Spotify
+This is Similar to User-Interface of Spotify.